marco-willi/camera-trap-classifier-publication-code/README.md

 # _Identifying Animal Species in Camera Trap Images using Deep Learning and Citizen Science_

 This repo provides the research code used in _Identifying Animal Species in Camera Trap Images using Deep Learning and Citizen Science_.
 We strongly recommend to use the following repo https://github.com/marco-willi/camera-trap-classifier to train new models.
-The main purpose of this repo is to provide reproducability of our results and to provide the models trained in the study for application on new data.
+The main purpose of this repo is to provide reproducability of our results and to provide the models trained in the study which can be used to classify images.

 # Pre-Requisites